John Flournoy Montgomery

-John Flournoy Montgomery (September 20, 1878 – November 7, 1954) was an American businessman and diplomat.
+John Flournoy Montgomery was an American businessman and diplomat.
 His sole diplomatic posting was as U.S. Minister to Hungary, between 1933 and 1941.
-This ambassadorial assignment placed Montgomery at the center of the seething intrigue and gathering storm that characterized 1930's Hungary and Central Europe; in particular he was witness to the rise of Adolf Hitler's influence in Budapest, and the complex struggle over the alliance between Hungary and Nazi Germany.
-His memoirs, entitled Hungary: The Unwilling Satellite, are considered a valuable document of that era.
+This ambassadorial assignment placed Montgomery at the center of the seething intrigue and gathering storm that characterized 1930s Hungary and Central Europe; in particular he was witness to the rise of Adolf Hitler's influence in Budapest, and the complex struggle over the alliance between Hungary and Nazi Germany.
+His memoirs, entitled Hungary: The Unwilling Satellite, provide a first-person report of that era.

 Background

-Montgomery was a native of Missouri, born September 20, 1878 in the town of Sedalia and educated there.
-At the age of 26, he married Hedwig Wildi, and the couple had two daughters.
+Montgomery was a native of Missouri, born September 20, 1878, in the town of Sedalia and educated there.
+At the age of 26, he married Hedwig Wildi; the couple had two daughters.
 Montgomery built a successful career in the dairy industry, specifically in the processing of condensed milk.
-From 1925 to 1933, he was the president of the International Milk Company in Vermont.
+From 1925 to 1933, he was the president of the International Milk Company in New Jersey.
 He was a loyal and generous supporter of the Democratic Party, and after Democrat Franklin D. Roosevelt claimed the White House in 1932, Montgomery was rewarded with the promise of a diplomatic job.